yogevm15/Xml-utils/README.md

 param content: str - The xml content.
 return: list - A list of element, each element is dict with the keys: "name" for the name, "attributes" for the attributes dict and "inner" for all inner elements and raw content.

+#### serialize_to_file(elements):
+Serialize list of element into xml file

+param elements: list - The list of elements. param path: str - The path to the new xml file.
+return: None.

 #### serialize_to_str(elements):
 Serialize list of element into xml str